dotCMS/core/docs/examples/osgi/com.dotcms.ruleengine.actionlet/README.txt

 README
 ------

-This bundle plugin is an example of how to add dotcms Rule Engine Conditionlet classes with our bundle plugin.
+This bundle plugin is an example of how to add dotcms Rule Engine Actionlet classes with our bundle plugin.

 How to build this example
 -------------------------

 To install all you need to do is build the JAR. to do this run ./gradlew jar
 This will build a jar in the build/libs directory